tap349/tap349.github.io/_posts/2017-07-27-phoenix-ecto.md

 end
 ```

-`cast/3` also casts parameters to types defined in schema.
+`cast/3` permits and casts parameters to types defined in schema.

 if you communicate with `Repo` directly by passing `User` struct instead
 of changeset all validations defined in changeset are bypassed of course -